≡ Menu

 * AB InBev’s fiscal year begins on Jan 1 and ends on Dec 31.

-As seen in the chart above, AB InBev’s worldwide revenue hit a 5-year high of $58 billion USD in fiscal 2022, a growth of 9% over 2018.
+Apart from beverage volumes, AB InBev’s revenue has also risen in the post-pandemic period, as shown in the chart above.
+As noted, AB InBev’s worldwide revenue reached a 5-year high of $58 billion in fiscal year 2022, marking a 9% growth over 2018.

-AB InBev’s rising worldwide revenue is driven by the growth of revenue across multiple regions in the world, particularly sales from North America, Middle America and South America.
+This increase in AB InBev’s worldwide revenue is driven by growth across multiple regions, particularly in North America, Middle America, and South America, as illustrated in the chart above.

-While revenue may not necessarily translate to profitability and subsequently, cash dividends, it is better to have rising revenue than a falling one.
+While rising revenue does not necessarily guarantee profitability and subsequent cash dividends, it is certainly more favorable to have increasing revenue than declining revenue.

 AB InBev Is A Profitable Company